Flag of Afghanistan: History of Afghanistan's tricolor flags

 The black color represents its troubled 19th century history as a protected state, the red color represents the blood of those who fought for independence (specifically, the Anglo-Afghan Treaty of 1919), and the green represents hope and prosperity for the future.
 Some have alternatively interpreted the black to represent history, the red to represent progress, and the green to represent either agricultural prosperity or Islam.

 The tricolor was supposedly inspired by the Afghan King Amanullah Khan when visiting Europe with his wife in 1928.
 The original horizontal tricolor design was based on that of the Weimar Republic-era flag of Germany.

 Almost every Afghan tricolor flag since 1928 has had the Emblem of Afghanistan in the center.
 Almost every emblem has had a mosque in it, which first appeared in 1901, and wheat, first appearing in 1928.

 The last tricolor flag took its current form in 2002 with modifications later on in 2004 and 2013, with some variants containing differing coloured emblems.

-Following the restoration of the Islamic Emirate of Afghanistan after the Fall of Kabul in 2021, protests took place in Jalalabad and other cities, where protesters were seen waving Afghan tricolor flags protesting its removal in defiance of Taliban rule, due to the reinstatement of the white Shahada flag and the abolishment of the former black, red, and green tricolor flag.
+Following the restoration of the Islamic Emirate of Afghanistan after the Fall of Kabul in 2021, protests took place in Jalalabad and other cities, where protesters were seen waving Afghan tricolor flags protesting its removal in defiance of Taliban rule, due to the reinstatement of the white Shahada flag and the abolishment of the former black, red and green tricolor flag.

 The tricolor flag was used by the Afghan delegation at the 2020 Summer Paralympics between 25 August and 5 September 2021, as well as at the 2021 Cricket T20 World Cup between 26 October and 4 November 2021, both after the fall of Kabul.

-The color video approximations (valid for flags 1928–1978 and 1980–2021) are listed below:

-Other flags
+Historical flags

+Black Standard in central Asia and the first flag

+Black Standard is one of the flags flown by the Islamic prophet Muhammad according to Muslim tradition.
+It was historically used by Abu Muslim in his uprising leading to the Abbasid Revolution in 747 and is therefore associated with the Abbasid Caliphate in particular.
+The revolution began with a rebellion in Khorasan.
+After this event, in the world of Islam, black banners were strongly associated with Khorasan and the East in general.

+The next dynasty associated with the use of the Black Banner was the Hotak dynasty in the early 18th century, following Mirwais Hotak's Sunni rebellion against the Twelver Shi'i Safavid dynasty.
+The flags of the Hotak dynasty are remembered as solid black, but sometimes there were also white shahada inscriptions.

+The use of black banners is also attributed to the Principality of Qandahar.

+Solid black flag was last used during the reign of Abdur Rahman Khan in the Emirate of Afghanistan and in 1901, after his death, a white seal was added to it.